tlh/workgroups.el/README.md

 > Other primitives to look inside of window configurations would make sense, but
 > are not implemented because we did not need them.

-Greeeaaat.
-Workgroups solves this problem by implementing an independent window configuration object -- one that is translucent, frobbable and serializable.
+Workgroups solves this problem by implementing an independent window configuration object.
 Workgroups' window configurations (called "wconfigs") save all the settings listed above, and more.
 For instance, if a region is highlighted in `transient-mark-mode`, that region will still be highlighted after restarting Emacs and restoring that wconfig.
 They also save frame position and size.
 And wconfigs can be constructed and manipulated programatically, without the need to restore them in a live frame, enabling things like frame morphing, window moving, frame reversing and other operations.

 ## Getting Workgroups